yaf3/DiskChunGS/README.md

 ## Common Issues:
 - If you get "ImportError: Cannot load backend 'Qt5Agg' which requires the 'qt' interactive framework, as 'headless' is currently running" during eval then make sure the display is forwarded.
 Run "xhost +local:root"
 - If you get any crashes a first thing to look for are mistakes in the configuration files.
 If they are misconfigured DiskChunGS will not validate them and exhibit weird behavior or crashing.
+- If you run out of memory, reduce the number of `Chunking.max_chunks`.
+For large scenes you should also use the `Mapper.keyframe_selection_strategy` 1.
+- The `rsl_rgbd.sh` script does not play rosbags automatically, this has to be done by the user.
+You will also have to publish uncompressed topics.
+- In case of weird errors in the dependencies try running `./clean.sh` and building fresh.
+- In case of ros commands not working, run `source /opt/ros/noetic/setup.bash`
+- After evaluation you may encounter a segmentation fault in the python wrapper.
+This is a known issue but doesn't affect anything right now.

+## Other Info:
+- There exist hypertuning scripts `hypertune_kitty.py` and `hypertune_rsl.py`.
+These are pretty much thrown together and you will have the change the paths/parameters inside of these scripts.
+- `rosbag_extractor.py` can be used to generate TUM style datasets from rosbags.
+It will play the bag but you will have to press space after running the script.
+It can also work with multiple bags if you add all their paths as arguments.
+- `img2vid.py` can be used to create a video from images

 ## Acknowledgement
 This work incorporates many open-source codes.
 Thanks for their great work!